-Apply any extra funds to paying down your debt, starting with the highest interest first.
+Apply any extra funds to pay down your debt, starting with the highest interest first.
 Always pay off the highest interest first, because when the debt is gone, so is the interest.
-Remember, in many cases you can write off student loan interest on your taxes.
+Remember, in many

 For those of us who have already made all possible cuts and pinched every penny, a personal loan could be an option.
 Personal Loan interest rates are often much lower than credit card interest rates.
 It’s easy to apply for personal loans in person at the bank or go online and do it in your PJ’s.
 There are loads of companies like Discover Bank, Quicken Loans, and Lending Tree, to name a few.

 Do The Math

 A personal loan to pay off debt is only wise if you are paying less interest on the loan than you previously were.
 For example, if you are paying 23% per month in interest on a credit card with a high balance, a personal loan at 9% would be a wise move.
 In most cases, you can expect rates of around 7%, all the way up 30% APR, with options to pay off the loan ranging from 36-84 months.
 Having a credit card with the same place you are trying to obtain a loan from can help you get a better rate, ask the credit card company to quote you on a rate if they haven’t bombarded you with mail already.